A Guide to 7 Spanish Proficiency Tests

 You can take the test online or in person at over 50 exam centers in 24 nations across five continents.
 Further, the DIE score and certification, like the DELE exam, are valid for life.

 Each center has its own fee structure, dates, and registration process.
-So, interested individuals can contact their preferred centers for the required information.
+Interested individuals can contact their preferred centers for the required information.

 4. CELU (El Certificado de Español: Lengua y Uso)